Design Is In The Detail

 Keep the warmer colors together for maximum effect.
 And by the same token, group those cooler colors—the blues, greens, and purples.
 This makes reading the or advertisement far easier (and more enjoyable) on the eyes.

-Right after color, perhaps one of the most important elements in visual design: scale.
+Right after color in the hierarchy, perhaps one of the most important elements in visual design: scale.
 Here’s the scenario, you have a fairly large image in the design.
 You then pair it with something that is supposed to play off of that image and yet the scale is wrong.
 The result: a pretty awkward rendering.
 You can use the golden ratio in design to ensure the scale of your design is on point.

 As the saying goes, the bigger the better.
 And often in visual and graphic design, this is true.
 Bigger elements stand out and grab the audience’s attention, without question.
 But…if all other elements within that design are way off base in terms of scale, the impact of that central large object is significantly lessened.

 It takes time to develop an understanding of how visual hierarchy plays into your design.
 Creating the perfect scale can be one of the trickier aspects to manage, but it will be integral to having a truly effective result.